 Posts like these become incredibly impactful when you show your customers that you really care about them and their loved ones.
-Customers usually are more inclined towards business which reflect values and understand their true needs.
-One such GMB post may look like:
+Customers usually are more inclined towards businesses which reflect values and understand their true needs.
+One such GBP post may look like:

 To make your posts stand out, you need to use photos and videos efficiently and wisely.
 Use vibrant pictures which are well-lit and well-focussed.
 The minimum resolution of the photos should be 720px (width) X 540px (height).

-Also, make sure that the pictures are well-centred and the important stuff doesn’t get cropped out.
+Also, make sure that the pictures are well-centered and the important part doesn’t get cropped out.
 It would be better if you preview your post first and check for any cropping anomaly.
 Sticking to images with little or no text on them is much better as there are chances that the text part of your image may get cropped out on certain mobile devices.

 You can include instructions like “Buy Now”, “Book Online” or the recently added “Call Now” to boost ticket sales for events or activities.
 You can also: